espressomd/espresso/doc/sphinx/lb.rst

 as a velocity offset between the particle and the LB fluid.

-For more information on this method and how it works, read the publication :cite:`hickey10a`.
+For more information on this method and how it works, read the publication :cite:t:`hickey10a`.

-.. _Setting up boundary conditions:
+.. _Setting up LB boundary conditions:

 Setting up boundary conditions
 ------------------------------